shadab75420/RazorProductAppDemo/README.md

 1. Open the project in Visual Studio
 2. Build the solution
 3. Run the application
-4. Open browser and go to:
+4. Open browser and navigate to:

 ```
 http://localhost:5000